annaesvensson/yellow-help/yellow-task-list.md

-# Task list
+# Datenstrom Yellow task list

-You can help us with open tasks for Datenstrom Yellow:
+You can help us with the following tasks:

 - [ ] Added support for installing extensions in web browser.
 Users want to install extensions in browser.
 - [ ] Added support for light and dark mode to all themes.
 Light and dark mode is expected on mobile devices.